Flow control in Visual Basic 6.0

 More statements can be executed inside the block, created by

-the If
+the If, End If keywords.

 We can use the

-keyword to create a simple branch.
+Else keyword to create a simple branch.

 If the expression inside the square brackets following the If keyword evaluates to

-false, the statement following the Else
+false, the statement following the Else keyword is

 automatically executed.